 To hail a taxi, stand at the side of the road, extend your arm and wait until something stops.
 When someone stops for you, state your destination and be prepared to negotiate the fare – fix this before getting in.
 If the driver’s game, they will ask you to get in (sadites).
 Consider your safety before doing this.

 Long-distance buses tend to complement rather than compete with the rail network.
 They generally serve areas with no railway or routes on which trains are slow, infrequent or overloaded.

-Marshrutky (a Russian diminutive form of marshrutnoye taksi, meaning a fixed-route taxi) are minibuses that are sometimes quicker than larger buses and rarely cost much more.
+Marshrutky (a Russian diminutive form of marshrutnoye taksi, meaning a fixed-route taxi) are minibuses that are often quicker than larger buses and rarely cost much more.
 Where roads are good and villages frequent, marshrutky can be twice as fast as buses and are well worth paying extra for.